Canis Major Overdensity: Discovery

 An international team of French, Italian, British, and Australian astronomers reported the existence of a strong elliptical-shaped stellar overdensity in November 2003.
 They claimed their study pointed to a newly discovered dwarf galaxy: the Canis Major Dwarf Galaxy.
-This structure is located closer to the Sun than the center of this galaxy, at approximately 7.7 kpc from the Sun.
+This structure is located closer to the Sun than the center of the milky way, at approximately 7.7 kpc from the Sun.

 The team of astronomers that discovered it was collaborating on the analysis of data from the Two-Micron All Sky Survey (2MASS), a comprehensive survey of the sky in infrared light, which is not blocked by gas and dust as severely as visible light.
 Because of this technique, scientists were able to detect a very significant overdensity of class M giant stars in a part of the sky occupied by the Canis Major constellation, along with several other related structures composed of this type of star, two of which form broad, faint arcs.